AlgorexHealth/sentinel_common_data_model/files/file0211_registry_cause_of_death.md

 # SCDM: Cause of Death Table Structure

-Description: The SCDM Cause of Death Table contains one record per unique combination of PatID and COD.<sup>1</sup> When legacy data have conflicting reports, please make a local determination as to which to use.
+Description: The SCDM Cause of Death Table contains one record per unique combination of `PatID` and `COD`.<sup>1</sup> When legacy data have conflicting reports, please make a local determination as to which to use.
 There is typically a 1-2 year lag in death registry data.

 | Variable Name | Variable Type and Length (Bytes) | Values | Definition / Comments / Guideline | Example |
 | --- | --- | --- | --- | --- |